≡ Menu

 What kind of information will the insurance companies ask me or be interested in?

-They may ask about any hospitalizations or surgeries you have had related to your MS, and any ongoing or anticipated medical treatment or rehabilitation.
+To evaluate your MS’s severity, the insurer may inquire about the symptoms you have experienced, how they impact your daily life, and your ability to work.
+They may also ask about any hospitalizations or surgeries related to your MS and any ongoing or anticipated medical treatment or rehabilitation.

-All of this information is used to assess the risk associated with insuring you and to determine the premium for your policy.
+All of this information helps the insurer assess the risk of insuring you and determine the premium for your policy.
+Providing accurate and detailed information about your MS and health status is essential in obtaining the best policy possible.

 Specific questions my include: